thenattyice/nattybot/README.md

 ## 🤝 Contributing

 Pull requests and suggestions are welcome.
-Just keep it natty.

 ---